phadjido/CubismZ/README.md

 - Enter the `CubismZ\Tests\Test2` directory and execute the script `run_all.sh`.

 Notes:

-- For `Test1`, the generated `run_all.txt` file contains the output of the compressor test configurations.
-For the default single-process and single-threaded setup, the reported compression ratios and PSNR values must be identical with those reported in the reference output file `cselab_ref_run_all.txt` file.
+- For `Test1`, the generated `run_all.txt` file contains the output for the main configurations of the compression tools.
+- For the default single-process (`mpirun -n 1`) and single-threaded (OMP_NUM_THREADS=1) setup, the reported compression ratios and PSNR values (lines prepended with `RES:`) must be identical with those reported in the reference output file `cselab_ref_run_all.txt` file.
 - The `run_all.sh` script uses the `mpirun` command to launch the executable.
-Some systems might offer a different command for launching MPI applications (e.g. srun for SLURM).
+Some systems might offer a different command for launching MPI applications (e.g. `srun` for SLURM).

 #### Run the cavitation data tests (optional)